mtinti/download_data/DUNDEE.md

 # 7b. git pull (this step is every time)

 # 8. Configure the pipeline
-nano config/config.yml  # Add your AWS credentials and bucket info
+vim config/config.yml  # Add your AWS credentials and bucket info

 # 9. Run the pipeline
 snakemake --use-conda --cores 10